WingNinCheung/Amasport/README.md

 ### Shopping Cart

-   - Users can add, update quantities, and delete products from their cart.
+   - Users can add, update quantities, and remove products from their carts.
-   - Users can checkout their cart when they are finished shopping.
+   - Users can checkout their carts and will be directed to the checkout page.
-   - When users are on the shopping cart page, they are see the total costs on the right.
+   - Total price will be displayed on the shopping cart page.
-   - Items that are in the cart will be deleted from the cart after payment is complete.
+   - Items that are in the cart will be cleared from the cart after payment is complete.

 <img width="1762" alt="Screen Shot 2022-08-14 at 5 38 41 PM" src="https://user-images.githubusercontent.com/96600317/184561063-e8d19a02-f0b7-4c3e-9f4a-f8c8c5aede5c.png">

 <img width="1628" alt="Screen Shot 2022-08-14 at 5 47 00 PM" src="https://user-images.githubusercontent.com/96600317/184561373-3bc38063-ed45-40bf-a6a4-966c316ee965.png">

    - Users are only able to buy a maximum of nine of the same products.
 If the cart has already nine of a particular product, adding one more to the cart will lead to a message that users have to check out before purchasing more.

    <img width="365" alt="Screen Shot 2022-08-14 at 5 50 00 PM" src="https://user-images.githubusercontent.com/96600317/184561518-f281b13b-11d6-4125-9d0a-50c452be19ac.png">